haskellfoundation/tech-proposals/proposals/000-error-messages.md

 The next technical part of this effort is adding structure to the error message texts.
 This is https://github.com/ghc-proposals/ghc-proposals/pull/307.
 The additional structure would allow us to embed, say, a `Type` into some error text, in a way that remembers it's a `Type`.
 This would allow for an IDE to support clickable error messages, where the user could click on the type mentioned in an error and, say, show its kinds explicitly.
 Or jump to its definition.
 Or show how GHC decided some expression had that type.
 The sky is the limit here -- but, critically, we need our error texts to remember what parts of the text are types (or expressions, or language extensions, or other goodies).

+The conversation on the [GHC proposal](https://github.com/ghc-proposals/ghc-proposals/pull/307) linked above is interesting.
+It points out that an inspectable document type mixes content and presentation, which is usually a bad idea.
+This is accurate, but I still think doing so would be useful: it allows tooling to rely on GHC to render some parts of error messages while allowing custom processing for other parts.
+Or maybe this really is a bad idea, overall -- I think the best way to find out is to work with potential clients of this facility to work out what the benefits would be.

 There is some design work here, but no implementation work that I'm aware of.

 This solution addresses problems 4, 5, and 6, by creating the possibility of fine-grained user control over the level of detail in error messages.